 Every industry and profession has its list of go-to buzzwords.
 Why should financing be any different?
-We’ve compiled our own list of buzzwords often heard during a discussion around financing.
+We’ve compiled our own list of financing buzzwords often heard during a discussion around financing.

 Buzzword #1: No Budget, No Funding